OmeletPanM33/Lifecycle-Rebalance-Revisited-Wiki/Harmony-patches.md

 It is always applied when the mod is running, and is **critical** to the operation of the mod; it implements all the lifecycle (mortality, sickness, deathcare) settings.

-It currently calls its own private implementations of FinishSchoolOrWork(uint citizenID, ref Citizen data) and Die(uint citizenID, ref Citizen data); when this mod migrates to Harmony 2.0 these private implementations will be replaced with a Reverse Redirect to the base method (possibly with a Postfix to Die to implement the custom logging currently contained in the private implementation).

-**1.4 BETA changes**: patch uses reverse redirects to access game instances of FinishSchoolOrWork and Die methods.
+This patch also uses reverse redirects to access game instances of FinishSchoolOrWork and Die methods.

 ### ResidentAI.UpdateHealth (1.4 BETA)
 _uint citizenID, ref Citizen data_